PK Guidelines & Support

 Daily Treatment Schedule

 Generally, new patients will see the vaidya in the morning of their first day, or later depending on arrival time, and will begin treatments the same day (or the next in some cases).
-The office staff will advise you of your treatment time.
+Dr. Subhi will advise you of your treatment time.

 Initially, your technicians will come to your room to escort you to the treatment center building just a few blocks away.
 When you are more familiar with the routine, your technicians will simply tell you what time to come for treatments.
 Please arrive punctually to avoid complications and delays for others.